anis-hentit/DRL/README.md

 #### Overview

-The `benchmark.py` script measures the execution time of different configurations to evaluate the performance of the deployment strategies.
-It runs the environment for a specified number of episodes and records the average time per episode.
+The `benchmark.py` script measures the execution time and performance of different configurations to evaluate the deployment strategies across multiple topologies.
+It runs the environment for a specified number of episodes and records various metrics.

 #### Methods

-- **`measure_execution_time(num_hosts, density_factor, num_applications)`**: Measures the execution time for given parameters.
+- **`run_inference(agent, env, num_episodes, num_applications)`**: Runs inference and collects metrics for the given number of episodes and applications.
-- **`main()`**: Main function to run the benchmark with different configurations.
+- **`main()`**: Main function to run the benchmark with different configurations and topologies.

 ### Main Script